Skip to content

 Your journey begins with an initial consultation with Dr Ahmed, where we’ll take a full medical history and assess your symptoms, muscle activity, and facial structure.
 The goal is to identify the degree of muscle overactivity and tailor a personalised treatment plan based on your individual needs and aesthetic goals.

-Botox is not a permanent cure for bruxism, but it provides significant relief with regular maintenance.
-Most patients require repeat treatments every three to six months depending on the frequency of tooth grinding and the level of muscle activity.
+Most patients require repeat bruxism treatments every three to six months depending on the frequency of tooth grinding and the level of muscle activity.
 Over time, many patients notice that the intensity and frequency of jaw clenching naturally decrease, resulting in fewer symptoms and improved comfort.

-You may experience common side effects such as mild swelling or tenderness at the injection sites, which usually subside within a few days.
+You may experience common side effects such as mild swelling or tenderness, which usually subside within a few days.
 These are discussed in detail during your consultation to ensure you’re fully informed and confident in your decision.

 Meet Dr Ahmed